ReinX24/UDD-BSIT-32-ITE-01-2024-2025/group_10_reporting/Notes.md

 ## Control Statements (IF CASE)

-#### Creating a Storeed Procedure with an IF Statement
+#### Creating a Stored Procedure with an IF Statement

-Stored Procedure for checking the the employee is in the IT department.
+Stored Procedure for checking if the employee is in the IT department.

 ```
 -- The delimiter is to change the ; into //, for creating statements in our stored procedure